meltano/meltano/docs/src/docs/contributing.md

 You'll have to be granted access to the DigitalOcean vendor portal.
 Please ask access to your manager.
 :::

-Once inside the listing, update the following entries:
+1. Once inside the listing, update the following entries:

-- **System Image** to the new image
+    - **System Image** to the new image (match the aforementioned snapshot string)
     - **Version** to the latest Meltano version
     - **Meltano Package Version** inside the _Software Included Entry_

-Submit it for review to finish the process.
+1. Submit it for review to finish the process.

 ## Speedruns